Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_audit_logs.md

 {"apiID":"remoteApiId_store","avgResponse":8,"count":1,"endTimestamp":1713556832244,"id":"47293432-7f9a-4f12-ba67-2338be048cb0","level":"info","maxResponse":8,"message":"generated","minResponse":8,"startTimestamp":1713556375134,"status":"403","time":"2024-04-19T20:00:32Z"}
 ```

-After an event is `generated` the following types of events may be seen, giving information about the state of that metric event.
+After an event is `generated`, the following types of events may be seen, giving information about the state of that metric event.

-For instance in a good path situation the audit log will have the following.
+For instance, in a good path situation the audit log will have the following.

 ```bash
 {"id":"47293432-7f9a-4f12-ba67-2338be048cb0","level":"info","message":"publishing","time":"2024-04-19T20:00:32Z"}